agent18/agent18.github.io/_posts/2019-08-18-superintelligence.markdown

 **Example**: We take a normally distributed population using `rnorm` of size 100000 and compute the t-ratio for a sampling distribution with sample size 10.
-We take 10000 samples and The mean and sd of the t-ratio are computed.
+We take 10000 samples and the t-ratios are computed.
 We take a population of 10000 based on `rt` which samples from a t-distribution.
 We compute the mean and sd of the t-dist with n-1 dofs=9. the mean and sd are computed.

 |      | zratio | tratio | xt    |
 | ---  | ---    | ---    | ---   |